ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

 #### *Interactions and Interactivity*

 - Interactive legend that enables filtering to view the distribution and range of each music effect.
 - Range slider that enables users to view the violin plot for a specific range on the y-axis.
+- Tooltip that shows the genre diversity score on each violin plot.

 *Characteristics of the interactions and interactivity*: